-This document represent the 1st review of the Kannaland Municipality Integrated Development Plan (IDP) for the current planning and implementation time-frame, being the budgetary periods.
-The IDP must be read together comprehensive with the five year IDP and the set of municipal wide sector plans.
+This document represents the 2nd review of the Kannaland Municipality Integrated Development Plan (IDP) for the current planning and implementation timeframe.
+The IDP must be read together with the comprehensive five-year IDP and the set of municipal-wide sector plans.

-The plan will look at economic and social development for the area as a whole.
-It must set a framework for how land should be used, what infrastructure and services are needed and how the environment should be protected.
-Integrated Development Planning is the strategic tool of a Local Municipality, designed to bring together and to harmonize individual plans of the municipality's departments.
-The plan guides all future development of the municipality by setting priorities, allocating resources and defining periods and indicators.
+The plan addresses economic and social development for the area as a whole.
+It sets a framework for land use, what infrastructure and services are needed and how the environment should be protected.
+Integrated Development Planning is the strategic tool of a local Municipality, designed to bring together and to harmonize individual plans of the municipality's departments as well as plans the district municipality and of provincial and national sector departments.
+This plan guides all future development of the municipality by setting priorities, allocating resources and defining periods and indicators.

 The IDP has a lifespan of 5 years that is directly linked to the council's elected term of office.
-After every local government elections, the new council has to prepare their IDP in terms of the strategic planning and development.
-The IDP should be based on long-term spatial, infrastructure and finance plans.
-The standards of service delivery, financial planning and reporting will therefore be monitored through an effective performance management system.
+After general local government elections, the new council has to prepare an IDP for strategic planning and development.
+The IDP must be based on long-term spatial, infrastructure and financial plans.
+The standards of service delivery, financial planning and reporting will therefore be monitored and reported on through an effective performance management system.

-Municipalities are encouraged and supported by both national and provincial government to develop realistic and credible IDP's that not only comply with relevant legislation but -
+Municipalities are encouraged and supported by both national and provincial government to develop realistic and credible Integrated Development Plans that not only comply with relevant legislation but, -

-- owned by local leadership, municipal management and community as the single strategic plan to direct resources within the municipality; - driven by the management team and systems within the municipality with implementation regularly monitored during the year through the performance management system; - contain a long-term development strategy guiding investment across the municipal area; - provide an investment plan for national, provincial and local government and nongovernmental stakeholders to enhance and enable joint planning and resource alignment to improve service delivery to all stakeholders; and - include local area plans to localise the strategy and implementation of the IDP.
+- Are owned by local leadership, municipal management and community as the single strategic plan to direct resources within the municipality; - Are driven by the management team and systems within the municipality with implementation regularly monitored through the performance management system during the year; - Contain the long-term development strategy guiding investment across the municipal area; - Provide an investment plan for national, provincial and local government and nongovernmental stakeholders to enhance and enable joint planning and resource alignment for improved service delivery to all stakeholders; and - Include local area plans to localise the strategy and implementation of the IDP.

-This schematic diagram is to inform and guide how the strategic cycle for the five-year term (2017-2022) will be implemented through revision of the IDP annually:
+This schematic diagram informs and guides implementation of the strategic cycle for the five-year term (2017-2022) will through annual revision of the IDP: